Nyla

-Nailah Thorbourne (Born 27 November 1983), better known by her stage name Nyla, is a Jamaican singer and songwriter from Kingston, Jamaica.
+Nailah Thorbourne (born 27 November 1983), better known by her stage name Nyla, is a Jamaican singer from Kingston.
 Nyla was a member of the R&B and reggae duo Brick & Lace whose debut album, Love Is Wicked, was released by Geffen and KonLive in 2007 and featured the chart topping single "Love Is Wicked".
 She is best known for being featured on Major Lazer's "Light It Up".
 Today she writes and performs as a solo artist and is currently recording and releasing music with some of the biggest chart topping artists and producers.

 Early life

 Nyla Thorbourne was born to a Jamaican father and an African American mother in Kingston, Jamaica.
 She has 3 sisters, Tasha, Nyanda and Candace Thorbourne.
 Nyla went to Campion College High School during which time her group Brick & Lace was formed.
 After graduating high school Nyla studied marketing at Miami Dade College.

 Career

 2006–2012: Brick & Lace and Bloodline

 Nyla's career in music began as a member of the pop / reggae group Brick & Lace.
 In 2006 the group signed a record deal with Akon's Konvict Muzik / Geffen Records and released their debut album, Love Is Wicked in 2007.
 The album spawned four charting singles...
 "Never Never", "Get That Clear", "Bad to di Bone" and their biggest hit to date, "Love Is Wicked", which was listed for 97 weeks in 7 different charts worldwide.

 In 2010, Nyla and her sisters formed a songwriting team called: Bloodline.
 They have written songs for Kelly Rowland, Christina Aguilera, Nicole Scherzinger, Leah Labelle and Arash.
 In 2012, she co-wrote the gold-certified, chart topping single "Follow the Leader", performed by Wisin & Yandel featuring Jennifer Lopez.
 "Follow the Leader" made strides all over the Latin charts and was one of the major releases in the Latin market the year it released.